emmercm/www/src/blog/what-is-a-docker-digest.md

 }
 ```

-That's the manifest returned by Docker Hub, and thankfully we didn't need to pull the full image to get that.
-Note how it has an array of `manifets`, this is a "manifest list" produced by a multi-architecture build, we'll talk more about those later.
+That's the manifest returned by the container registry (Docker Hub), and with `skopeo` we didn't need to pull the full image to get that.
+Note how it has an array of "manifests" - this is a "manifest list" produced by a multi-architecture build, we'll talk more about those later.

-Finding the repository digest is as simple as computing the hash of that output:
+Finding the repository digest is as simple as computing the hash of that manifest:

 ```bash
 $ skopeo inspect --raw docker://node:14.7.0 | shasum --algorithm 256 | awk '{print $1}'
 94a00394bc5a8ef503fb59db0a7d0ae9e1119866e8aee8ba40cd864cea69ea1a
 ```

+This manifest digest is a sort of "[merkle tree](https://en.wikipedia.org/wiki/Merkle_tree)" in that it's hash of its children's hashes - the platform-specific digests.

-That means in order to refer to this exact image, we would put this in a Dockerfile:
+In order to refer to this exact image, we would put this in a Dockerfile:

 ```dockerfile
 FROM node:14.7.0@sha256:94a00394bc5a8ef503fb59db0a7d0ae9e1119866e8aee8ba40cd864cea69ea1a